uninformedbiology/uninformedbiology.github.io/source/_posts/2013-12-21-reproductive-entropy.markdown

 Another experiment: Say we have four genes.
 There are only _two_ chromsomes and the genes are split evenly between the chromosomes.
 We can calculate the number of possible plate configurations 2 * 2 or 2 ^ 2 or 4.

 In information theory, entropy is a measure of unpredictability of information content (<cite>[Wikipedia][0]</cite>).
 In this way we can interpret an increase in the number of chromosomes to mean an increase in unpredictability of the genotype of the germ cells.
-We could call this sexual entropy or reproductive entropy.

 [0]:http://en.wikipedia.org/wiki/Entropy_%28information_theory%29